icecube/icetray-public/icetray/resources/docs/newfeaturesv4.rst

 Introduction of DAQ frames
 """"""""""""""""""""""""""

-Native extenstions for handling of sub-events by adding a fifth canonical stream type, called DAQ (for Data Acquisition).
+Native extensions for handling of sub-events by adding a fifth canonical stream type, called DAQ (for Data Acquisition).
 This frame type holds the detector readout information (and simulation information) for a particular detector global trigger.
 One or multiple views can be made into these data